 Those recent calls will display in the list until they’re deleted.
 So, when your loved one uses FaceTime for the first time, they can simply tap the contact in the list of recent to calls to start a brand new call.

-Create Their Apple ID
+Create The User’s Apple ID

-Grab Some Apps
+Download Some Apps

 Assuming you’re able to download apps for your recipient from the App Store, then it’s time for some fun.
 Think about the types of apps that they will use and enjoy.
+Besides fun apps, such as playing games, you can also download apps for their favorite grocery store.
+That way, they’ll be able to order directly if they’re not interested in going to the store in person.

 Turn On Find My iPad